Insurance Claims Investigations

 Expert opinions are necessary during some insurance claims investigations, particularly in complex construction or fire loss claims.
 However, they are often helpful in seemingly simple cases as well.
 Cases where potential liability seems low, but the damages claimed are high.
 Cases where the subjective claims do not correlate with the objective evidence presented.

 Insurance fraud happens when individuals or businesses take any actions with respect to an insurance claim with the intent to bring about an outcome which is favorable to them, but to which they are not otherwise entitled.
 Insurance fraud is not a victimless crime.
 According to the National Insurance Crime Bureau (NICB), insurance fraud is ranked as the second most expensive white-collar crime in the United States, costing the nation upwards of $80 billion per year.
-At SBM, our attorneys work tirelessly to investigate claims which may be fraudulent.
+At Barnes Maloney, our attorneys work tirelessly to investigate claims which may be fraudulent.
 We use every discovery tool available, including but not limited to, EUOs and consulting experts to work directly with insurers and their special investigation units (SIUs) to develop evidence to prove fraudulent plans or patterns if, and when, they exist.